wjwwjww/tests_comp9900/README.md

 The automated suite contains 26 Unity PlayMode tests under `Assets/Tests/PlayMode/`.
 These tests cover reaction behaviour, negative cases, chemistry UI and quiz interactions, and reaction video controls.

 The reaction tests spawn and move objects using repeatable positions, timings, and inputs.
 The UI tests invoke the same Unity `Button.onClick` events used by the application.
-Chemistry panel steps remain visible for 0.8–1 second, quiz feedback and answer colours are shown question by question, the final score remains visible for 2 seconds, and the valid reaction video remains open for 2 seconds before closing.
 Manual end-to-end testing on Meta Quest 3 remains necessary for hand tracking, controller/ray interaction, mixed-reality placement, visual readability, and device performance.

 ### Running the automated tests